 The range of penalties for the charge of Resisting Arrest is up to 364 days in jail, fines up to $2,500, and up to 24 months conditional discharge or probation.
 This offense is not eligible for supervision.
-Additionally the minimum penalty for a conviction of resisting arrest is two days in jail or 100 hours of public service work.
-Resisting arrest is looked at as a serious offense by the Illinois Criminal Justice System, since it is not eligible for supervision a conviction of resisting arrest could follow you the rest of your life.
+Additionally, the minimum penalty for a conviction is two days in jail or 100 hours of public service work.
+Resisting arrest is viewed as a serious offense by the Illinois Criminal Justice System, since it is not eligible for supervision and a conviction could follow you the rest of your life.

 Acts that can be considered resisting arrest include:

 - Physical acts, such as fleeing and hiding from, or struggling with a police officer

 - Giving false identification, either verbally or by presenting a fake ID

 - Trying to assist another person in avoiding arrest or questioning by police